 A digital eye exam is a relatively new technology that covers the same aspects of a traditional eye exam.
-They can be used when patients have vision problems or can be used regularly to ensure optimal vision and optimal health for eyes in general.
+They are used to identify vision problems.
+They also are better at ensuring optimal vision and health for your eyes in general.

 State-of-the-art digital images allow eye doctors and optometrists to provide the most precise prescription measurements available to patients.
 This is essential for getting the perfect eyeglass prescriptions or contact lens prescriptions.